CodeYourFuture/CYF-Slack-Your-Future-Project-Backend/README.md

-# individual-project
+# Slack Your Future Project : Back End

-In this project, you will show the skills you have learned until now.You will also be able to receive your assessments based on your hard and soft skills.
+In this project, you will have the opportunity to demonstrate the listed skills.

- <details><summary>Assessment points (hard skill) </summary>
+ <details><summary>Learning Outcomes</summary>
 The hard skill assessment will review on what you have accomplished on this project based on the deliverables that are set under.

 🥚 Git Remote/Local Connection: You can create a local git repository, commit changes, connect a remote repository and push changes to the remote.